Until three weeks ago, I was a conservative political candidate running for a seat in the provincial legislature in Alberta, Canada.

 Bearing in mind these caveats, what was I attempting to convey?

 Change is inevitable, and from it something new and good can be created.
 But change also necessarily entails some form of loss.
-What is lost may be a culture, a way of life, a sense of familiar place, a body of knowledge, or simply the world as it was.
-And there are other things: not just migration, but accelerating technological, economic, and environmental changes are dramatically alternating older patterns of life all over the world.
-Our global consumer culture risks reducing meaningful cultural diversity, severing communities from important sources of meaning and identity and history, and producing a sense of anomie and aimlessness.
-These forces have disrupted, if not erased, many older traditions and ways of life — even while producing some great benefits.
+And there are other things: not just migration, but accelerating technological, economic, and environmental changes are alternating older patterns of life.
+Our global consumer culture risks reducing meaningful diversity, severing communities from important sources of meaning and identity and history, and producing a sense of anomie and aimlessness — even while producing some great benefits.
 In much of the industrialized and industrializing world, for example, economic pressures have hollowed out rural areas, threatening the local customs and lifestyles that they supported.
 Missing from the excerpts published by PressProgress were statements where I expressed a sense of sadness at the loss of indigenous customs and languages, at assimilationist policies in Xinjiang and the Tibetan plateau, and the slow disappearance of other global cultures.

 Seismic societal transformations can be pretty destabilizing.
-Even in democracies, citizens exercise little control over the great economic, technological, and social forces that intercede in their lives and shape their societies.
-Borrowing from the Austrian philosopher Eric Voegelin, this can lead to “an extreme state of forlornness in the turmoil of the world, of intellectual disorientation, of material and spiritual insecurity.
+To borrow from Austrian philosopher Eric Voegelin, when people lose a sense of control over the forces that intercede in their lives, it can lead to “an extreme state of forlornness in the turmoil of the world, of intellectual disorientation, of material and spiritual insecurity.
 The loss of meaning that results from the breakdown of institutions, civilizations, and ethnic cohesion evokes attempts to regain an understanding of the meaning of human existence in the given conditions of the world.”